substack/tabby/readme.markdown

 # tabby

+create tabbed webapps with progressive enhancement

-build tabbed webapps that render html first and then upgrade to websockets and pushState where available
+render html first and then upgrade to websockets and pushState where available

 # example